Minimax Distribution Estimation in Wasserstein Distance: Proof of Upper Bound (Theorem )

 In this section, we prove our more general upper bound, Theorem~\ref{thm:unbounded_upper_bound_appendix}, which applies to potentially unbounded metric spaces $(\Omega,\rho)$, assuming that $P$ is sufficiently concentrated (i.e., has at least $\ell > 0$ finite moments).

 The basic idea is to partition the potentially unbounded metric space $(\Omega,\rho)$ into countably many totally bounded subsets $B_1,B_2,...$, and to decompose the Wasserstein error into its error on each $B_i$, weighted by the probability $P(B_i)$.
 Specifically, fixing an arbitrary base point $x_0$, $B_1,B_2,...$ will be spherical shells, such that $x_0 \in B_1$, and both the distance between $B_i$ and $x_0$, as well as the size (covering number) of $B_i$, increase with $i$.
-For large $i$, the assumption that $P$ has $\ell$ bounded moments implies (by Markov's inequality) that $P(B_i)$ is small, whereas, for small $i$, we adapt our previous result Theorem~\ref{thm:expectation_bound_appendix} in terms of the covering number.
+For large $i$, the assumption that $P$ has $\ell$ bounded moments implies (by a simple application of Markov's inequality in Eq. \ref{eq:markov_application}) that $P(B_i)$ is small, whereas, for small $i$, we adapt our previous result Theorem~\ref{thm:expectation_bound_appendix} in terms of the covering number.

 To carry out this approach, we will need two new lemmas.
-The first decomposes Wasserstein distance into the sum of its distances on each $B_i$, and can be considered an adaptation of Lemma 2.2 of \citet{lei2018convergence} (for Banach spaces) to general metric spaces.
+The first decomposes Wasserstein distance into the sum of its distances on each $B_i$, and can be considered an adaptation of Lemma 2.2 of \citet{lei2018convergence} from Banach spaces to general metric spaces.

 \begin{lemma} Fix a reference point $x_0 \in \Omega$ and a non-decreasing real-valued sequence $\{w_k\}_{k \in \N}$ with $w_0 = 0$ and $\lim_{k \to \infty} w_k = \infty$.
 For each $k \in \N$, define